ServiceStack/servicestack.net/MyApp/_podcasts/2024-11-27_kamal-deployments.md

 Kamal automates tasks such as reverse proxy setup and TLS certificate management.

 The integration with GitHub Actions maintains CI/CD benefits while improving local management via Kamal's commands.
-The authors express enthusiasm for Kamal's ease of use and potential for community growth.

 ### Videos